postrational/blog/source/_posts/2015-11-29-building-beautiful-restful-apis-using-flask-swagger-flask-restplus.markdown

 #### Flask-RESTPlus

 [Flask-RESTPlus][flask_restplus_github] aims to make building REST APIs quick and easy.
 It provides just enough syntactic sugar to make your code readable and easy to maintain.
-The killer feature of RESTPlus is its ability to automatically generate an interactive documentation for your API using Swagger&nbsp;UI.
+Its killer feature is the ability to automatically generate interactive documentation for your API using Swagger&nbsp;UI.

 #### Swagger UI

 [Swagger UI][swagger_ui_site] is part of a suite of technologies for documenting RESTful web services.
 Swagger has evolved into the [OpenAPI specification][open_apis_site], currently curated by the Linux Foundation.
-Once you have an OpenAPI description of your web service, you can use a variety of tool to generate documentation or even boilerplate code in a variety of languages.
+Once you have an OpenAPI description of your web service, you can use software tools to generate documentation or even boilerplate code (client or server) in a variety of languages.
 Take a look at [swagger.io](http://swagger.io/) for more information.

 Swagger&nbsp;UI is a great tool for describing and visualizing RESTful web services.
 It generates a small webpage, which documents your API and allows you to make test queries using JavaScript.
 Click here to see a small [demo][swagger_ui_demo].